 a gardener tending plants in an urban garden

+Volunteers tend to the Columbia Heights Green, a community-run organic farm.
 Growing food locally is a climate change solution.
-Here volunteers tend to the Columbia Heights Green, a community-run organic farm.
 Photo.
-K. Tully, UMD
+K. Tully, University of Maryland

 How are Maryland gardeners adapting their gardens and green spaces to climate change?
 We posed this question to our colleagues in the University of Maryland College of Agriculture and Natural Resources and they shared examples of everything from composting and food gardening to planting trees and native plants, installing rain gardens, and more!